amtwo/Presentations/about-me.md

 # About Andy

-Andy is a Data Platform MVP and Product Manager responsible for Data Performance Management at SentryOne.
-His background is as a SQL Server DBA that has managed databases across many industry sectors, and before that in database-oriented tech support.
-Since 2003, Andy has worked with high-volume, highly-available OLTP environments with demanding performance needs.
+Andy is a Data Platform MVP and SQL Server DBA that has managed databases in the healthcare, finance, e-commerce, and non-profit sectors.
+He has been supporting high-volume, highly-available OLTP environments with demanding performance needs since 2003.

-Andy is also the founder of the BostonSQL User Group , and past organizer of SQLSaturday events in Boston.
-He blogs at am2.co, blogs.sentryone.com, and SqlPerformance.com.
+Andy is also co-organizer of SQL Saturday events in Boston, and the founder of the BostonSQL User Group.
+He blogs at am2.co, and as a guest blogger at SqlPerformance.com.

 Andy lives just outside Boston, Massachusetts, USA with his husband and their two dogs.